List of DC Comics characters: M: Monster

-Monster (Jason Rogers) is a character appearing in American comic books published by DC Comics.
-The character, created by Gardner Fox, first appeared in All-Star Comics #20 (March 1944).
+Monster (Jason Rogers) is a character created by Gardner Fox, first appearing in All-Star Comics #20 (March 1944).
 He is an enemy of the Justice Society of America.

 Monstress

 Monstress (Candi Pyponte-Le Parc III) is a character appearing in American comic books published by DC Comics.
 Created by Tom Peyer, Tom McCraw, and Lee Moder, she first appeared in Legion of Super-Heroes (vol. 4) #82 (July 1996).

 Candi is a native of the planet Xanthu who was mutated by a gene bomb and gained superhuman strength after being caught in the accidental detonation of a gene bomb her father created.
 Shunned by her father and the working class, who viewed her as an enemy, Candi joined the Uncanny Amazers while looking for a place to belong.
 Candi originally possesses bright green skin, which Element Lad changes to orange as a prank.
 However, she accepts her new skin color despite Element Lad being able and willing to change it back.
 During the Legion Lost storyline, Monstress is killed by Element Lad, who has gone insane and become the villain Progenitor after being lost in space.